- What is infertility?

 My wife and I got married four years back.
 From the very next year of our marriage, we started planning for our baby.
 After a year of continuous trying, we understood that something wasn’t right and decided to meet a fertility specialist.
 After three failed IVF attempts, we had almost lost our hopes of becoming parents.

 One of my friends asked me to consult a fertility specialist at Medicover Fertility.
 I must say that going for the treatment there was worth it.
 It definitely is a trustworthy fertility with good IVF success rate.
 My wife got pregnant in just one IVF cycle.
 Today we are thankful that we chose Medicover Fertility and are blessed with the joy of Parenthood.
 I would recommend it to everyone who is struggling with infertility.

 Getting pregnant and delivering a baby requires the right treatment.
 Although female infertility and IVF are inter-related, choosing the right clinic might be a step ahead in this direction.

 Medicover Fertility is known for its quality treatment to patients suffering from infertility issues.
-It is armed with the state-of-art infrastructure, advanced technology, and modern labs, that leads to successful fertility treatments in India and across the globe.
+It is aimed with the state-of-art infrastructure, advanced technology, and modern labs, that leads to successful fertility treatments in India and across the globe.
 By now, we have several proven cases of successfully treating patients with advanced infertility issues like endometriosis, fallopian tube blockage, severe male factor infertility issues etc. and has helped couples conceive pregnancy.

 You can contact Medicover Fertility for your female infertility and IVF treatment and get the best advice from internationally certified and experienced fertility specialist by calling +917862800700.